-- 12. There are numerous benefits to the users of HD Voice.
-These include, but are not limited to, the following: - Sound quality is greatly improved; - It is easier to recognize voices and comprehend accented speech; - It is easier to distinguish confusing or similar sounds, such as between 's' and 'f'; - It is easier to hear faint voices and to understand speakers in environments in which multiple speakers are speaking at the same time; - Listening is easier and more life-like, resulting in less "listener fatigue" and reducing miscommunications and misunderstandings; - It is easier to understand speakers who use a speakerphone or who are in the presence of background noise; and - It is easier to distinguish and differentiate between multiple voices on a single call. - 13.
+- 11. There are numerous benefits to the users of HD Voice.
+These include, but are not limited to, the following: - Sound quality is greatly improved; - It is easier to recognize voices and comprehend accented speech; - It is easier to distinguish confusing or similar sounds, such as between 's' and 'f'; - It is easier to hear faint voices and to understand speakers in environments in which multiple speakers are speaking at the same time; - Listening is easier and more life-like, resulting in less "listener fatigue" and reducing miscommunications and misunderstandings; - It is easier to understand speakers who use a speakerphone or who are in the presence of background noise; and - It is easier to distinguish and differentiate between multiple voices on a single call. - 12.
 In part, due to benefits like these, deployment of HD Voice is accelerating rapidly, both in the United States and globally.
-In the United States, T-Mobile has launched and supports HD Voice through the AMR-WB codec, with other carriers announcing plans to do the same later this year.
+In the United States, T-Mobile, Sprint, Verizon Wireless and AT&T have launched and support HD Voice through the AMR-WB codec, with other carriers announcing plans to do the same later this year.
 As of March of 2014, at least 329 different mobile phones support HD Voice.
-Samsung actively manufactures, imports, markets and sells HD Voice phones, and at least 55 different Samsung mobile phones are HD Voice phones and therefore support the AMR-WB codec; without the AMR-WB codec developed by VoiceAge, Samsung would be unable to manufacture, import, market or sell a single HD Voice Phone. - 14.
-Like other manufacturers and vendors who have chosen to implement HD Voice, Samsung has been given permission to use the HD Voice logo.
+ZTE actively manufactures, imports, markets and sells HD Voice phones; without the AMR-WB codec developed by VoiceAge, ZTE would be unable to manufacture, import, market or sell a single HD Voice phone. - 13.
+Like other manufacturers and vendors who have chosen to implement HD Voice, ZTE has been given permission to use the HD Voice logo.
 The license agreement governing use of that HD Voice logo unambiguously requires the use of the AMR-WB codec.
-For example, the license agreement mandates that the "minimum requirements for mobile HD Voice devices" include "[s]upporting the AMR-WB codec."5
+For example, the license agreement mandates that the "minimum requirements for mobile HD Voice devices" include "[s]upporting the AMR-WB codec."